jbtiglao/staff-hub/README.md

 ![image16_appearance](https://user-images.githubusercontent.com/94569484/168509879-de4e1a31-177a-4a61-ae9c-d1f71960bfb2.png)

- A **walkthrough video** that demonstrates the functionality of this employee tracker can be viewed by clicking the following links:
+ A **walkthrough video** that demonstrates the features and functionalities of this employee tracker can be viewed by clicking the following links:

  * [Part 1, View and Add Functionalities](https://drive.google.com/file/d/1XGdWUR5o0W7IQ5scTarA3xXjIai0W4f7/view)